jedavidson/comp6771-notes/README.md

 ### Unordered associative containers

 These provide even faster key-based retrieval of data via hashing, at the cost of any guaranteed ordering of the elements:
 - `std::unordered_set`
 - `std::unordered_map`

 The average complexity of most operations on these are $O(1)$.

+### Container adapters

+These restrict the functionality of an existing container to provide a different set of functionalities:
+- `std::stack`
+- `std::queue`
+- `std::priority_queue`

+When declaring container adapters, the underlying sequence container can be specified.
+For example, by default `std::stack` will use a `std::deque` as its underlying representation.

+### Inserters and back inserters

+- `std::inserter(c, it)` returns an iterator that allows for the insertion of elements at the location of `it` in the container
+- `std::back_inserter(c)` returns an iterator that allows for the insertion of elements at the end of the container

 ### Asides